 1.1 To update Members of the Audit and Corporate Governance Scrutiny Committee concerning Risk Management, Partnership Working and the Strategic Risk Register.
-Any comments expressed by the Audit and Corporate Governance Scrutiny Committee will be taken into account in the report - attached as Appendix 1 - which will be taken to Cabinet on 10 June 2015.
+Any comments expressed by the Audit and Corporate Governance Scrutiny Committee will be taken into account.

 2 Conclusions and Reasons for Recommendation